-Vestibular neuronitis is a disorder characterized by a sudden severe attack of vertigo (a false sensation of moving or spinning), caused by inflammation of the nerve to the semicircular canals (part of the vestibular system, which helps control balance).
+Vestibular neuronitis is a disorder characterized by a sudden severe attack of vertigo (a false sensation of moving or spinning) caused by inflammation of the vestibular nerve, the branch of the 8th cranial nerve that helps control balance.

 Generic NameSelect Brand Names